 This is a generic cheese sauce that can be made with various types of cheese.
 While the original recipe has a focus on it being a sauce for vegetables, I use it for things like macaroni and cheese, cheesy potatoes, and cheesy chicken pasta.
 See the notes below for cautions about certain types of cheese and how to get to the desired consistency.

-- 1 1/2 Cups freshly shredded cheese (lightly packed)
+- 1 1/2 cups freshly shredded cheese (lightly packed - see notes below)

 - Melt butter in a saucepan over medium heat.